cdsittampalam/documentation/docs/Creating Transactions.md

 6. Enter details of the user that you want to transfer the money to by typing their name, email address, or network alias in the **To** list.
 7. Enter the sum of money that you want to transfer in **Amount**.
 The Qredo fee and total transfer cost appears.
 8. Type in a reference number in **Reference**.
-9. To select the exact time until the transfer takes place, click **Expires In** and enter days, hours, and minutes in the displayed fields.
+9. To select the exact time until the transfer takes place, click **Expires In** and enter days, hours, and minutes in the displayed boxes.
-10. To select a precise date for when the transfer takes place, click **Expires On** and enter a date and time in the displayed fields.
+10. To select a precise date for when the transfer takes place, click **Expires On** and enter a date and time in the displayed calendar widgets.
 11. Click **Review Transfer**.

 ### Review Transfer